 Cuckoo clocks are generally manufactured in the shape of a miniature house.
 The slating roof sides, sidewalls, and the base of such clocks form a five-sided polygon.
 Hence, it is yet another example of a pentagon.

 Flowers grow in a variety of shapes.
 Some of the flowers available in nature are pentagonal in shape.
-For instance, the cypress vine, also known as, the star of texas is a flower that naturally grows in a pentagon shape.
+For instance, the cypress vine, also known as the star of texas, is a flower that naturally grows in a pentagon shape.
 Hence, some of the flowers are a classic example of the pentagon-shaped objects present around us.

 Buttons are temporary fasteners that are used to hold two fabric pieces together.
 Buttons are available in a variety of shapes and sizes.
-One of the most popular polygon shape used to manufacture a button is a pentagon.
+One of the most popular polygon shapes used to manufacture a button is a pentagon.